mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 _(screen cap showing same resulting pile of cubes from top down in unity editor)_

 This is actually a big step, because it proves that a _state synchronization_ based approach for networking can work with PhysX.
-The only problem is, sending uncompressed physics state uses _too much bandwidth_.
+The only problem is, sending uncompressed physics state uses too much bandwidth.

 # Quantized State